waln0/i-like-trains-noah-nathan/README.md

 ### How the client data is updated from the server

 1. The server hosts the room and calculates the **game state** (information from the server about the game, like the trains positions, the passengers, the delivery zones, etc.)
-2. The client connects to the distant server (by default on localhost:5555)
+2. The client connects to the remote server (by default on localhost:5555)
 3. The client sends its **train name** and **sciper** to the server
 4. The server regularly sends the game state to the clients, and also listens to potential actions (change direction or drop wagon) from the clients to influence the game.
 5. The client receives the game state in the `network.py` and updates the agent's game state from the `handle_state_data()` method in `game_state.py`.